DACS.INSTALL(7) DACS Miscellaneous DACS.INSTALL(7)

 • In some configurations you may want or require shared OpenSSL libraries; if so, add the shared command line flag to config when building OpenSSL.

-• On macOS, however, it was necessary to explicitly request a 64-bit build of OpenSSL:
+• On macOS it is sometimes necessary to explicitly request a 64-bit build of OpenSSL:

 Before the switch to the arm64 architecture, the first argument above was darwin64-x86_64-cc.